newsbubbles/twitch_dashboard_assistant/progress.md

 - Added documentation for OBS WebSocket setup and workflow engine
 - Setup script for OBS integration added

-### [Initial Date]
-- Initial progress tracking document created
-- Project structure and core components audited
-- Status assessment completed

 ## Notes
+- The workflow engine now features a complete state machine implementation with robust execution capabilities
+- Workflows can be started, paused, resumed, and cancelled with proper state management
+- Variables in workflow parameters are substituted at runtime with support for dates, timestamps, and UUIDs
+- Conditional branching is now supported for more complex workflow scenarios
+- Event-based workflow triggers are implemented and can be enhanced further
-- The Twitch API integration now supports comprehensive channel management including stream settings, chat moderation, and clips
+- The Twitch API integration supports comprehensive channel management
-- EventSub functionality enables real-time notifications for stream events, follows, subscriptions, and more
-- New MCP tools provide streamlined access to the Twitch functionality in a convenient manner
-- The OBS integration offers comprehensive control including scene management, sources, transitions, and media
+- The OBS integration offers comprehensive control of the streaming environment
-- Sample workflows demonstrate an end-to-end stream lifecycle automation
-- Next focus will be completing the State Machine workflow implementation
-- Following that, we'll work on Discord integration to enable community management features
+- Next focus will be on Discord integration to enable community management features
+- Following that, we'll enhance the Context Analyzer with better metrics collection

 ---